Am I eligible for doctoral studies?

 What is the role of the Graduate School in doctoral studies?

-The Graduate School organises joint studies
+The Graduate School organises Philosophy of research and research skills studies (20 ECTS credits)

 Is there any funding available for doctoral studies?